dundd2/WIP-A-Heros-Redemption-2D/Readme.md

     *   The battle ends when either the player's or the enemy's HP reaches 0.
 *  **Pause Menu:**
     *   Press ESC in battle to pause the game
-    *   You can chose to continue the game, restart the game or return to main menu
+    *   You can choose to continue the game, restart the game or return to the main menu
 * **Victory/Defeat:**
-    * After a battle ends, you can restart the game or return to main menu
+    * After a battle ends, you can restart the game or return to the main menu

 ## Skills Used